ATEEZ talk exploring their “sexy side” on ‘ZERO : FEVER Part.3’ and the return of MINGI

 WOOYOUNG: “It’s our first comeback after Kingdom, and we worked hard to prepare as much as [our fans] ATINY waited for us!
 I want to show you how we have improved from the last album!”

-Can you tell us more about your first new title tracks, ‘Deja Vu’ and ‘Eternal Sunshine’?
+Can you tell us more about your new title tracks, ‘Deja Vu’ and ‘Eternal Sunshine’?

 HONGJOONG: “‘Deja Vu’ is a song that expresses the longing for existence that was seen in a dream.
 ATEEZ has performed a lot of songs with various moods, including powerful and refreshing songs.
 This song ‘Deja Vu’ seems to have a more dreamy and sexy feeling than the songs before, and we worked hard to show those aspects of us which suit the atmosphere of the song.”